twolfson/twolfson.com-scripts/docs/provisioning-a-server.md

 19. Set up HTTPS certificates via Let's Encrypt
     - Run the installation instructions, https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal&tab=standard
+    - Use `certonly` not `certbot` since we already have `ssl_certificate` lines in our configs
     - At install time, `systemctl list-timers`  renewal gets (without need for `certbot` or `certonly`)
     - If you run into trouble with self-signed certificates, [this forum discussion was useful](https://community.letsencrypt.org/t/how-to-overwrite-existing-certificates-to-use-on-different-websites/124923/4)

+21. Re-enable `ssl_certificate` in each NGINX config
+    - `sudo pico /etc/nginx/conf.d/{DOMAIN}.conf`

-20. Verify all websites look good
+21. Verify all websites look good

-21. Increase DNS TTL to "1800" (30 minutes)
+22. Increase DNS TTL to "1800" (30 minutes)

 TODO: Ensure certbot is still installed at the end